EricZinda/Perplexity/backlog.md

 - New Programming Model todo:
-  - Gotta get rid of old metadata that doesn't have a function anymore, e.g. if the user has it then deletes it
+  - Get rid of old metadata that doesn't have a function anymore, e.g. if the user has it then deletes it

 - Example33_reset: a few files are in a folder together
   - crazy slow now